 Maintaining grassland habitat on a Fergus Falls area WMA.

-- Installing a 120-acre moist soil unit on one WMA in 2016 and managing water levels to enhance waterfowl and shorebird migration habitat.
+- Managed water levels on a 120 acre moist soil unit at Manston WMA to enhance waterfowl and shorebird migration habitat

-- Working with partners to acquire key parcels of land to be included in the WMA system including purchasing 160 additional WMA acres in the prairie corridor in 2014.
+- Worked with partners to acquire key parcels of land to be included in the WMA system including purchasing 442 additional WMA acres in 2018

-- Monitoring, maintaining or improving 114 user facilities (parking lots, gates, trails, etc.); maintained 6 miles of access road; and monitoring 287 miles of WMA boundary.
+- Monitored, maintained or improved 114 user facilities (parking lots, gates, trails, etc.); maintained 6 miles of access road; and monitoring 287 miles of WMA boundary

-- Responding to numerous nuisance wildlife cases, including bear, deer, turkey and goose crop depredations and offering technical assistance and abatement materials to control depredation.
+- Responded to numerous nuisance wildlife cases, including bear, deer, turkey and goose crop depredations and offered technical assistance and abatement materials to control depredation

-- Completing controlled grassland burns on more than 1,200 acres on 13 WMAs and assisting on another eight burns on other public and private lands under easement during 2016.
+- Completed controlled grassland burns on more than 1,200 acres on 9 WMAs and assisted on another eight burns on other public and private lands under easement